Acupuncture & Herbal Medicine

 Daniel teaches Tai Chi and Qigong in Bideford and Barnstaple holding classes and workshops around the south west.
 This includes at acclaimed retreats such as Yeotown in North Devon.
 He is particularly interested on how these arts can be applied to improve health and well-being.

-Click this link to see an old video of Dr Chi and Chen Man Ching practicing the forms beautifully.
+Click these links to see old videos of Dr Chi and Chen Man Ching practicing the forms beautifully.

 Daniel is an associate instructor for Master Jessie Tsao of Tai Chi Health Ways.